I see the same animal in the same location every day. Do you want me to submit a sighting every time that I see it?

 What if I find an old, empty turtle shell or a snake skin?

-Old body parts should be reported as an occurrence so long as you feel that you can still identify the species with 100 percent confidence.
-However, bear in mind that the Endangered Species Act prohibits the keeping of any dead endangered or threatened species, including body parts such as a turtle shell.
+Old body parts should be reported.
+Take lots of photos of the top, bottom and face (if a snake skin).
+This will help experts identify the species.
+Remember that the Endangered Species Act prohibits the keeping of any dead endangered or threatened species, including body parts such as a turtle shell.

-I counted eight painted turtles basking on a log.
+I counted eight of the same species in one small area.
 Should that be reported as eight sightings?

-No. One species in one general location should be submitted as one record.
+No. If you see many of the same species in one general location they should be submitted as one record.
+You will have the option to indicate the number of individuals sighted in your submission.
 The exception to this rule is with species at risk, whose exact coordinates is very important and should be counted as individual records.

 At my neighbourhood pond, I heard three green frogs and one bullfrog, and I saw a snapping turtle.
 Can I submit this as one observation?

-No. You should report instances of multiple species seen at the same time and at the same location once per species.
-In the example above, you would submit three reports using the online form or fill in three rows in the excel spreadsheet (i.e., one for each species).
-The general rule is one data record per species per location per date.
+No. You should report instances of multiple species seen at the same time and at the same location as individual submissions.
+In the example above, you would submit three reports using the app, online form or fill in three rows in the excel spreadsheet (i.e., one for each species).
+The general rule is one submission per species per location per date.
+The app will help you submit many species at the same area in the same entry.

-I have data from before 2009.
+I have observations from a previous year.
 Should I still submit it?

 Yes.
-If your data hasn't already been submitted to the NHIC or Ontario Herpetofaunal Summary Atlas, we strongly encourage you to report it.
+If your data hasn’t already been submitted to the NHIC, Ontario Herpetofaunal Summary Atlas, or the Toronto Zoo, we strongly encourage you to report it.

 Are there any resources available for volunteers?

 Yes.
-This Ontario Reptile and Amphibian Atlas website includes detailed species accounts that provide information about the ecology and biology of each species, identification characteristics, and new atlas range maps.
+Our website includes detailed species accounts that provide information about the ecology and biology of each species, identification characteristics, and range maps.

-Through our network of volunteer atlas area coordinators, we can provide presentations and training workshops for groups that are interested in participating in the atlas.
+Through our network of volunteer atlas area coordinators, we may be able to provide presentations and training workshops for groups that are interested in participating in the atlas.
 Presentations give an overview of local species, tips and techniques to do surveys, and general information about the atlas.
-Workshops are intended for groups of at least 10 people and provide hands-on training while surveying a local area.
-Please email firstname.lastname@example.org to find out more about these opportunities.
+Please email us to find out more about these opportunities.